stoatchat/developer-wiki/src/contrib.md

 # Contribution Guide

-This is the contribution guide for developers wanting to help out with Revolt.
+This is the contribution guide for developers wanting to help out with Stoat.

 # Repository Lifecycle